Gemstone Coloration and Dyeing – Iron Process

 There are several reactions well known to chemists, involving iron compounds and prussiate compounds (ferrocyanides and ferricyanides) that yield characteristic blue precipitates.
 All are applicable to chemical coloration of gemstone, but since they do not differ significantly for our purposes, only one is included in this book.
 It involves a reaction between potassium ferricyanide and ferrous sulfate, producing a blue precipitate known as "Turnbull's Blue"

-11. Potassium Ferricyanide – Ferrous Sulfate
+11. Potassium Ferricyanide - Ferrous Sulfate (Turnbull's Blue)

 - Potassium ferricyanide (alias red prussiate of potash), K3Fe(CN)6